 Start Your “Doctor-Patient Work” Prior to Meeting Your Chiropractic Patient Face-to-Face

-Review the Data to Formulate Your Questions for your Chiropractic Patient Interview
+Review the Data to Formulate Your Questions

 The patient’s history is broken down into the chief complaint and three other sections; History of Present Illness (HPI), Review of Systems (ROS) and Past, Family, and Social History (PFSH).
-Master all the data, and get prepared to ask clarifying questions about what you discover in the completed intake paperwork.
+Master all the data, and get prepared to ask clarifying questions about what you discover in the doctor patient interview and completed intake paperwork.
 Good preparation will expedite the chiropractic consultation process while getting all the right data, quickly and efficiently.

 Back to: Documenting Chiropractic Patient Intake and History